MarkSFrancis/awesome-csr-api/README.md

 ### Adding a cloudflare integration

 A limited number of 3rd parties have Cloudflare integrations.
-These cloud providers can add support for their infrastructure via the Cloudflare dashboard.
+These cloud providers can add support for their offerings via the Cloudflare dashboard.
 You'll need to follow their documentation to find out the steps for this process.
 [Check out the Cloudflare docs here](https://developers.cloudflare.com/workers/configuration/integrations/).

 If you're using a database, you'll probably want a relevant [database driver](https://developers.cloudflare.com/workers/databases/connecting-to-databases/).